 A blend of digital and traditional marketing strategies should be part of your plan for the last quarter.
 Email marketing and social media campaigns can reach online audiences, while indoor signs, handouts, direct mail and advertisements in local publications should be considered for the traditional side of your marketing campaign.
 As you finalize your promotions, include back up plans just in case your engagement doesn't show your advanced plans to be practical or economic or political issues arise.

 Action for E-Commerce Retail

-For e-commerce retailers, Q4 is a time to really hone your online marketing strategies, using and building on your current audience.
+For e-commerce retailers, Q4 is a time to hone your online marketing strategies, using and building on your current audience.
 Social media (including Pinterest), email marketing and website re-targeting should all be part of your campaign schedule.

 Action for Service Business

 As for any business, your email list is the place to start (and end) with your Q4 marketing campaign, sharing your best upcoming sales with loyal and interested customers.
 On the same token, thanking them by sending exclusive offers their way - allowing you to stand out when their inbox is being inundated with Sales!
 Sales!
 Sales!
 Local publications and networking events are some more traditional marketing techniques you should consider for your Q4 schedule as well.

 Armed with this action plan, you can stay ahead of the competition by planning and taking your marketing efforts to the next level.
 The right focus and preparation will ensure that you have even greater success with your campaigns this year whether you are a retail or service business.

 Looking for more?
 We offer complimentary 1-hour marketing consultations, here!